 Many organizations and companies have multiple businesses that they partner with to provide various goods and services.
 As a collective group, you have some power as the consumer of those goods and services to choose businesses that meet certain criteria.

 You could make it a priority to buy food that’s sourced locally, or buy products that are made from sustainable forestry practices or from recycled and recyclable materials.
-Often, these choices not only benefit the environment, but they can save organizations money — at the Ohio State Wexner Medical Center, 80% of all materials installed in our construction projects meet special sustainability criteria, and it’s both helped us see both immediate cost savings and will lead to additional savings over the life cycle of those materials.
+Often, these choices not only benefit the environment, but they can save organizations money — at the Ohio State Wexner Medical Center, 90% of all supplies contain special sustainability attributes, and it’s both helped us see both immediate cost savings and will lead to additional savings over the life cycle of those materials.
 Additionally, we’re now buying back some of that recycled blue sterilization wrap in the form of bedpans.

 Championing cleaner, more renewable energy sources

 We know that, aside from being nonrenewable, fossil fuels produce emissions that create air pollution and are linked to numerous health conditions.